 - Loss of appetite

-Has your dog ever been treated with Trifexis?
+Has your dog ever taken Trifexis?
 Did you find it effective?
-Let us know in the comments below!
+Then let us know in the comments below!